-The practice is rated as requires improvement for providing safe services.
+The practice is rated as good for providing safe services.

-- There was an effective system in place for reporting and recording significant events - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - However we found that there was no system in place to ensure Patient Specific Directives (PSD's) were available to ensure safe medicines management.
+- There was a system in place for reporting and recording significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a verbal or written apology.
+They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and generally well managed although there were opportunities to improve supporting systems and processes.